giswqs/geospatial-notebooks/README.md

 # geospatial-notebooks

-A template for turning Jupyter notebooks and markdown files into a website.
+This repo contains a collection of Jupyter notebooks for geospatial applications.

 Steps to use this template: